-Mass cytometry, a technique developed by DVS Sciences, represents a revolutionary spin on classic fluorescence-based flow cytometry.
+Mass cytometry, a technique developed by DVS Sciences, now a Fluidigm Company represents a revolutionary spin on classic fluorescence-based flow cytometry.
 Instead of using antibodies tagged with fluorophores (in which spectral overlap quickly limits the number of parameters available for simultaneous detection), mass cytometry relies on antibodies tagged with transition element isotopes.
 Antibody-bound cells are vaporized, ionized, and analyzed on a mass spectrometer.

 Cytobank is excited to host the data from this study, facilitating both viewing and deeper mining of the high-dimensional data set.
 Access the data by going to the Nolan Lab’s Public Cytometry Collection and clicking “View Data” for the Science paper.
 Anyone can view the Cytobank Report for the paper (learn more about Cytobank Reports), but you will need an account on Cytobank in order to access the data (register for free).